 MotorVina Motorbike – Address: 14 kiet 42 Nguyen Cong Tru, Hue – How to book: Online

-One of the first adventure tours in Hoi An is Easy Rider, a day tour by motorbike costs 1,100,000 VND (47 USD).
-If there are more of you, you can rent a jeep for 1,300,000 VND (56 USD) per car, minimum of two people.
+One of the first adventure tours in Hoi An is Easy Rider.
+A day tour by motorbike costs 1,100,000 VND (47 USD).
+But if there are more of you, consider renting a jeep for 1,300,000 VND (56 USD) per car, minimum of two people.
 Mr. Thong will be your tour guide, and he has been doing this route since 2014 with a 5-circle rating on TripAdvisor.

 The trip starts with an 8 am pick up at your hotel.
 From there you’ll head to Marble Mountains, My Khe Beach, and go through the Hai Van Pass.
 You’ll also stop for lunch and a lookout here.
 After that you make your way to Lang Co Village and Elephant Springs, where you can also swim.
 You’ll end up at your hotel in Hoi An at 4 pm with your luggage waiting for you.

 Another 5-circle rater on TripAdvisor, Le Family Riders, is a great and even bigger adventure tour option.
 This adventure tour includes entrance fees, drinks, lunch on a floating restaurant, and baggage transport by car.
 Similarly to Easy Rider, you’ll stop at Marble Mountains, go through Hai Van Pass to relax at the top and take photos.
 Then you’ll have lunch in the fishing village, and swim at Elephant Springs before heading to your hotel in Hue.
 This tour is similar in cost at 1,160,000 VND (50 VND) per person.
 The pickup time is at 8 am, ending in Hue at 4 pm.